Watch: First Official Trailer for Madonna's New Romantic Drama 'W.E.'

 "I have never known one person so utterly possessed by another as he was by her."
 The official trailer has finally been unveiled via Moviefone for Madonna's W.E., the second feature film she's directed, a romantic drama intertwining two love stories in two different time periods, one of them being the "most infamous scandal of the 20th century."
 The drama stars Abbie Cornish, Richard Coyle, James D'Arcy, Oscar Isaac, Annabelle Wallis and Andrea Riseborough.
 It received dismal reviews at its Venice premiere and the trailer holds up looking as dismal as it sounds.
 But it might whisk away a few of you, so take a look.

-Watch the first official trailer for Madonna's second film W.E., embedded via Moviefone:
+Watch the first official trailer for Madonna's second film W.E., originally from Moviefone: